*** Read the Review HERE - New Oura Ring Review: Revolutionary New Smart Ring Continues To Impress ***

-I know longer 'notice' the ring, the initial concerns around it's bulky size are now non-existent.
-Weirdly enough, know one else seems to notice it as well ( I used to get people asking me 'whats that ring').
+I no longer 'notice' the ring, the initial concerns around its bulky size are now non-existent.
+Weirdly enough, no one else seems to notice it as well ( I used to get people asking me 'what's that ring').
 But maybe this is simply because I don't draw attention to it.

 Battery life - I charge my ring every morning for 10-30minutes depending on my morning.
 I have noticed that it takes a bit longer to reach 100% capacity.
 But I can still easily go 36 hours without needing to charge it.
 I could probably push it out longer but I have never tested it.
 I am in a habit of charging it every morning.

 Damage - To date, despite my heavy lifting (more on this below) I haven't damaged the ring.
 No scratches, no rust, no connectivity issues.
 It's pretty resilient!